sorifulhasan300/Soriful-Hasan/README.md

 ## 🚀 About Me

-Hi, I’m **Md Soriful Hasan**, a passionate and dedicated **MERN Stack Web Developer** from Bangladesh 🇧🇩.
+Hi, I’m **Md Soriful Hasan**, a passionate and dedicated **Full Stack Web Developer** from Bangladesh 🇧🇩.

-I specialize in building modern, responsive, and scalable web applications using **MongoDB, Express.js, React, and Node.js**.
-Alongside MERN, I also work with **TypeScript** and **PostgreSQL** to build more reliable and production-ready systems.
+I specialize in building modern, responsive, and scalable web applications using **React, Next.js, Express.js, and Node.js**.
+I also work with **TypeScript** and **PostgreSQL** to build more reliable and production-ready systems.

 I enjoy turning real-world problems into clean, efficient solutions.
 I’m continuously improving my skills in backend architecture, authentication, and performance optimization, and I’m always open to collaborating on meaningful full-stack projects.